Child marriage in India: India

 Child marriage is a complex subject under Indian law.
-It was defined by The Child Marriage Restraint Act in 1929, which set the minimum age of marriage for females to be 14 and males 18.
-The law was opposed by Muslims and subsequently superseded for Muslims of British India by the Muslim Personal Law (Shariat) Application Act of 1937, which implied no minimum limit and allowed parental or guardian consent in case of Muslim marriages.
+It was defined by the Child Marriage Restraint Act, 1929, which set the minimum age of marriage for females to be 14 and males 18.
+The law was opposed by Muslims and subsequently superseded for Muslims of British India by the Muslim Personal Law (Shariat) Application Act, 1937, which implied no minimum limit and allowed parental or guardian consent in case of Muslim marriages.
 The 1929 law for non-Muslims was amended twice after India gained independence in 1947.
 In 1949, the minimum age for girls was increased to 15, and in 1978 the minimum age was increased for both genders: to 18 for females and 21 for males.
 The applicability and permissibility of child marriage among Muslims under the 1937 Act, under India's Constitution adopted in 1950, remains a controversial subject, with a series of Supreme Court cases and rulings.

-The definition of child marriage was last updated by India with its The Prohibition of Child Marriage Act of 2006, which applies to all Indians except the state of Jammu and Kashmir and the renoucants of the union territory of Puducherry.
+The definition of child marriage was last updated by India with the Prohibition of Child Marriage Act, 2006, which applies to all Indians except the state of Jammu and Kashmir and the renoucants of the union territory of Puducherry.
 For Muslims of India, child marriage definition and regulations based on Sharia and Nikah has been claimed by some as a personal law subject but has been ruled by various courts that it applies to Muslims also.
 For all others, The Prohibition of Child Marriage Act of 2006 defines "child marriage" means a marriage, or a marriage about to be solemnized, to which either of the contracting parties is a child; and child for purposes of marriage is defined based on gender of the person – if a male, it is 21 years of age, and if a female, 18 years of age.